rails/rails/guides/source/command_line.md

 The `Rails.root/tmp` directory is, like the *nix /tmp directory, the holding place for temporary files like sessions (if you're using a file store for files), process id files, and cached actions.

-The `tmp:` namespaced tasks will help you clear the `Rails.root/tmp` directory:
+The `tmp:` namespaced tasks will help you clear and create the `Rails.root/tmp` directory:

 * `rake tmp:cache:clear` clears `tmp/cache`.
 * `rake tmp:sessions:clear` clears `tmp/sessions`.
 * `rake tmp:sockets:clear` clears `tmp/sockets`.
 * `rake tmp:clear` clears all the three: cache, sessions and sockets.
+* `rake tmp:create` creates tmp directories for sessions, cache, sockets, and pids.

 ### Miscellaneous